Feral-Lang/Feral/README.md

 ```
 This makes the code a bit cleaner and easier to understand.
 See examples to understand its usage.

+There is also a (WIP) book/guide for Feral available here: [https://feral-lang.github.io/Book/](https://feral-lang.github.io/Book/)

 # Examples

 ## Hello World